 Price Range: $3,500-$15,000

 Although slightly younger than the W140 Mercedes-Benz S Class, the E38 BMW 7 Series garners pretty much the same price in used cars market.
 However, they weren’t as expensive as the Merc’s when new, averaging around $90,000 for V12 models cars.
 Of course, newer models tend to be more expensive today, but they also come with updated tuB54 version of the M73 engine.
 1995 through 1997 models came with older B54 version of the SOHC M73.
 Performance, however, remained the same over the entire length of the E38 generation.
-Every 750i, 750iL, 750iL P and 750 iL S cranks up the same 322 hp and 361 lb-ft of torque.
+Every 750i, or BMW 750iL, 750iL P and 750 iL S cranks up the same 322 hp and 361 lb-ft of torque.
 All that power is sent to the ground via ZF 5-speed automatic transmission.

 Price Range: $7,000-$30,000

 The British grand tourer enjoyed quite a long spell of 21 years on the market.
 During that period, more than 115,000 of them were produced, but you’ll still be hard-pressed to find a well-preserved V12 model Jaguar XJS in the US.
 Those that are around for sale, cost between $7,000 and $30,000, but can easily be more expensive as well.
 It’s a classic car, after all.
 A classic with either 5.3L or 6.0L V12 engine churning out as much as 304 horsepower, making an impressive top speed of 153 mph.
 Furthermore, most of them are newer generation cars which often come with low odometer count.
 And they didn’t depreciate as much as the Mercedes-Benz or BMW since nineties models were all available for less than $60,000 tops.